 Representative Jeffrey Sánchez serves as Massachusetts State Representative for the 15th Suffolk/Norfolk District, which includes the Boston communities of Mission Hill, Jamaica Plain, and Roslindale, along with Precinct 5 of the Town of Brookline, MA.

 In July 2017, he was appointed the Chairman of the House Ways and Means Committee.
 Prior to this role, he served as the House Chairman of the Joint Committee on Health Care Finance for over two years and House Chairman of the Joint Committee on Public Health for six years.

-In addition to his committee duties and responsibilities, Chairman Sánchez’s overall legislative agenda emphasizes initiatives that address access and retention in education, public infrastructure development, workforce development, public health and affordable housing.
+Representative Sánchez’s overall legislative agenda is driven in large part by the issues faced in the district.
+It emphasizes initiatives that address access and retention in education, public infrastructure development, workforce development, public health, and affordable housing.

 His healthcare work is focused on evidence-based health policy reform, particularly for underserved communities.
 He has passed several major pieces of health legislation, including comprehensive reforms on compounding pharmacy practice and school nutrition programs, as well as expanded public health data sharing, enhanced practice for nurse midwives, and was instrumental in several key provisions of Chapter 224, the 2012 Massachusetts health care cost-containment law.